 Emerald cut diamonds are rectangular diamonds with cut corners and stepped facets.
 This shape is ideal for rough diamonds with excellent clarity, as you can see through straight to the base of the diamond and therefore showcasing the lack of occlusions.
 Emerald cut diamonds can appear larger than other cuts of similar weights because of their flat surface.

 Similar to the emerald cut, asscher-cut diamonds appear square but have cropped corners and a series of steps, or facets, along the sides, creating a mirrored effect.
 Vintage asscher cut diamonds have more of an octagonal shape with deeper truncated corners and less facets.
 This cut has become a fashionable favorite for Hollywood starlets.
 Asscher-cut diamonds have perfect symmetry, and because a large part of their appeal is the stylish cut itself, they look best in settings where the main stone is the focus.

 Cushion cut diamonds have a romantic vintage appeal.
 Though they are generally rectangular in shape, the corners are rounded and they are cut with larger facets to increase their brilliance.
 This style is very common in genuine antique rings, and modern cushion cuts are often set in classic settings to capitalize on that nostalgic feel.

 As you can see, the cut of the diamond is the first and most important decision you can make when purchasing an engagement ring, diamond stud earring, and other diamond jewelry.
 Focus on the cut you want first, and once you've determined the cut, it will make other decisions like color, clarity, carats, and setting much easier.

-If you have any questions about jewelry, call Customer Service toll free at (888) 223-7056.
-We are open from Monday - Friday, 9am - 5pm PT.
+If you have any questions about jewelry, call Customer Service toll free at (888) 223-7056 during our business hours.
 We'll be glad to help.